Dismiss Employees for Inappropriate Behaviour Outside Work

 Employers have limited grounds to dictate their employees’ behaviour outside of work.
 This understanding emphasises the importance of personal autonomy and privacy in individuals’ lives beyond the workplace.
 Once an individual’s working hours are over, they rightfully claim that time as their own.
 At this point, the level of control exerted by the employer significantly diminishes.
 Of course, there are certain exceptions to this rule, particularly when an employee’s behaviour adversely impacts the company’s reputation.
 Let’s have a look at when you can dismiss employees for inappropriate behaviour outside work.

-Inappropriate Behaviour Outside Work
+Dismiss Employees for Inappropriate Behaviour Outside Work

 What behaviour is classed as grounds for dismissal?